python012/guest/README.md

-# guest
+# Guest

-A web project based on Django.
+A Web project based on Django, used for Web programming, Web API testing etc.